-The total income of the Management Board members in the 2017 financial year amounted to € 6.77 million (2016: € 6.76 million).
+The total income of the Management Board members in the 2018 financial year amounted to $\notin$ 7.16 million (2017: $\notin$ 6.77 million).
 The payments are based on a long-term, multi-year remuneration plan which, in addition to a fixed base salary, foresees a variable portion dependent on the achievement of specific earnings and profitability targets for the STRABAG Group calculated using cost accounting methodology.
 Bonuses are calculated as a fixed percentage on the net income after minorities less minimum earnings of € 100 million.
 The variable portion of the income can amount to a maximum of 200 % of the fixed salary.
 If a minimum yield is surpassed (earnings under cost accounting versus output volume), a defined minimum applies for the variable income portion.
-Furthermore, on the basis of sustainable, longterm, multi-year performance criteria, 25 % of the bonuses are retained and deposited in a personal clearing account of the members of the Management Board.
-Any balance in the personal clearing account is paid out following expiration of the Management Board contract.
+Furthermore, on the basis of sustainable, long-term, multi-year performance criteria, 25 % of the bonuses are retained and deposited in a personal clearing account of the members of the Management Board.
+Any balance in the personal clearing account is paid out following expiration of the Management Board contract: however, any amount in excess of an annual fixed amount in the personal clearing account will be paid out in the year that this amount is exceeded.

 The members of the Management Board also have the right to a company car.
 A private liability policy covers the legal liability of the members of the Management Board with regard to third-party personal injury, property damage or financial losses.
 Accident insurance provides coverage in the event of death or disability.
 The board members are also covered by a legal expense insurance in the event of claims resulting from administrative or criminal violations.
 The existing directors and officers (D&O) insurance covers damage claims resulting from financial losses for third parties or the company as the result of neglect of duty on the part of the Management Board members during their service as officers of the company.
 The company bears the costs for these insurance policies.
 The members of the Management Board are subject to a competition clause for the period of their service.
 If a member of the Management Board is dismissed without cause, the fixed base salary is paid for the full term of the contract.
-The management contracts of all members of the Management Board expire on 31 December 2018.
+The management contracts of all members of the Management Board expired on 31 December 2018; the current term of office runs from 1 January 2019 to 31 December 2022.